itstorque/assistivetech.mit.edu/DEVELOP.md

 In the case that the 444 port isn't accessed, a 401 Authentication Error will be raised.

+The `<RequireAny>` and `Require` directives were added in Apache 2.4 and are in the mod_authz_core module (they are not available in Apache 2.2).
+During development, try to use modules available in Apache 2.2 rather than 2.4, for wider test environment support.

 ## Requirements

 ### PHP Extensions